Robust Revenue Maximization Under Minimal Statistical Information: Single Item: Lotteries

 The second equality comes from linearity of expectation and the third one follows from the definition of a mixture distribution.
 Putting all these together, we arrive at the following key technical result: \begin{lemma} For any $\mu,\sigma$, the robust approximation ratio is lower bounded by

 \end{lemma}

 From a practical perspective, the above result has a positive consequence.
 It allows us to obtain lower bounds by constructing a single $(\mu,\sigma)$ mixture, $(\varTheta,F)$, and calculating the expected optimal revenue before and after the realization of $\theta\sim \varTheta$.
+Our goal is to make this ratio as high as possible and, ideally, match the competitive ratio of the log-lottery pricing.
+From this, we can gain some insight into how to construct a ``good'' mixture.
+By looking at the right-hand side of the inequality in \cref{lem:yao_lem_mixtures}, we would intuitively expect that different posted prices $p$ yield similar revenues of $\expectation_{\theta\sim\varTheta}\left[\rev(p;F_\theta)\right]=\rev\left(p;\expectation_{\theta\sim\varTheta}[F_\theta]\right)$.
+Thus, we would aim for a mixture $(\varTheta,F)$ for which the posterior distribution has this property for at least some subset of its support.

 From a theoretical perspective, the quantity in~\eqref{eq:apxlowerbound} is interesting by itself.
 One can check that the Myerson operator is convex, that is, the revenue achieved by a convex combination of distributions can only be smaller than the convex combinations of the corresponding revenues.
 Thus, by Jensen's inequality, the ratio in \eqref{eq:apxlowerbound} is always at least 1.
 On the other hand, for a linear functional $\lcal$, we have that $\expectation_{\theta\sim \varTheta}[\lcal(F_\theta)]=\lcal(\expectation_{\theta\sim \varTheta}[F_\theta])$.
 Thus, \eqref{eq:apxlowerbound} somehow attempts to quantify the extent to which $\opt$ is nonlinear, or in other words, it can be understood as a \emph{measure of convexity of the Myerson operator}.
 In any case, we can use this result to construct lower bound instances and prove the main result of this section:

 \begin{proof}[Proof of \cref{thm:lower-bound-randomized}] We shall construct a $(\mu,\sigma)$ mixture over two-point mass distributions.
 Each two-point mass distribution $F_\varepsilon$ is given by a unique choice of parameter $\varepsilon\in(0,1]$; $F_\varepsilon$ returns $0$ with probability $1-\varepsilon$ and $\mu/\varepsilon$ with probability $\varepsilon$.
 Note that $F_\varepsilon$ has mean $\mu$ and variance $\mu^2(1/\varepsilon-1)$.
 The upper bound of $\sigma^2$ on the variance implies that we can only take values of $\varepsilon\geq\varepsilon_0\equiv\frac{1}{1+r^2}$, where $r$ is the coefficient of variation (our quantity of interest).